astrolicious/studiocms/www/docs/src/content/docs/config-reference/options-schema.md

 - **Type:** `'marked'` | `'markdoc'` | `'astro'`
 - **Default:** `'marked'`

-`contentRenderer` is a string value that is used to determine how content should be rendered in the `astroStudioCMS`.
+`contentRenderer` determines how Markdown content should be rendered in `astroStudioCMS`.
 This is used to setup your content data.
-The default value is `marked` but you can also use `markdoc` or `astro`'s built in Remark processor.
+The default value is `marked` but you can also use `markdoc` or `astro` which uses Astro's built-in Remark processor.

 ### Usage